-\Trials may not be available if an actual disaster occurs.
+Trials may not be available if an actual disaster occurs.
 (Sponsor: Telecommunications Carriers Association)

-Using social networking systems (SNS) to confirm safety via computers and mobile phones facebook "kokoiru-net":
+Using social networking systems (SNS) to confirm safety via computers and mobile phones twitter Safety Confirmation:

 SNS can also be used to confirm people's safety in the event of a disaster.